MicrosoftDocs/azure-dev-docs/articles/java/identity/includes/deploy-jboss-app-service.md

 1. Go to **Deployments**, select **Add**, and then upload the *.war* you built.

-1. Most of the default settings should be fine except that you should name the application to match the 'Redirect URI' you set in sample configuration/Azure app registration.
+1. Most of the default settings should be fine except that you should name the application to match the redirect URI you set in the sample configuration or Azure app registration.
 That is, if the redirect URI is `http://localhost:9990/msal4j-servlet-auth/`, then you should name the application `msal4j-servlet-auth`.

 1. Select the *.war* file you uploaded, select **En/Disable** and **Confirm** to start the application.